Glory of Russia Cape

-The nearest town is Nash Harbor in Bethel Census Area, about 414 mi away.
+The nearest town is Nash Harbor in the Bethel Census Area, about 414 mi away.
 The St. Paul Island Airport is the nearest airport and heliport to the cape, about 234 mi away.

 All of St. Matthew Island lies under the management control of the Alaska Maritime National Wildlife Refuge, an area of significant phytogeographic interest for its diverse lichens.
 The island has a length of 22 mi and a width of 2–3 mi diverging towards the north, and lies 220 mi west of the mainland of Alaska.
 It is part of a bird sanctuary, which was established in February 1909 and is known as the Bering Sea Reservation.
 The hills of the isolated island rise to about 1800 ft height and are covered with moss and lichen.
 Little auks (Alle alle), birds usually found in the North Atlantic, were sighted in auklet colonies near the Glory of Russia Cape from 12 to 24 June 1983.

 The cape was named by Russian polar explorer and hydrographer Gavril Sarychev in honor of the ship Glory of Russia.
 The cape, a promontory, was probably also named “M[ys] Slavy (Slava) Rossii” meaning “Cape Glory of Russia” by the Russian Hydrographic Department (Chart 1427) in 1849 for Lt.
 Sarichev’s ship, which was moored here on 14 July 1791.

 The 8,105-ton Greek ship Milos Reefer, 485 ft in length, was wrecked at Glory of Russia Cape on 15 November 1989.